Kevinferl98/Morphological_operations/README.md

 ```
 docker-compose up -d
 ```
-Executing this command will initiate and run the containers for both the web application and the database.
+Executing this command will initiate and run the container for the web application.

 Then, you can access the web application by navigating to the following URL: http://localhost:5000